-Employees who respect and trust one another can more easily focus on their work.
+- Employees who respect and trust one another can more easily focus on their work.
 When there is a lack of trust or respect, just seeing a coworker that you view as negative can send your mind racing.
 Workplaces filled with disrespect and a lack of trust serve as a huge disruption for safety as well as productivity.

->

-> Respect, good communication, and trust can be hard to fully quantify at times unlike certain safety statistics such as near misses or recordable injuries.
+Respect, good communication, and trust can be hard to fully quantify at times, unlike certain safety statistics such as near misses or recordable injuries.
 A workforce that exhibits these positive attributes is more likely to enjoy being at work than their counterparts who work somewhere and do not experience the same type of work environment.
-While there is debate that higher morale equals fewer injuries one thing is for certain- disrespect, poor communication, and a lack of trust will not improve safety in a workplace.
+While there is a debate that higher morale equals fewer injuries, one thing is for certain- disrespect, poor communication, and a lack of trust will not improve safety in a workplace.